hackyon/EncT5/README.md

 tasks.
 It uses the same base weights at T5, but **must be fine-tuning before use**.
 There are several special features to EncT5:

-1. There are less decoder layers (a single decoder layer by default), and so saves on parameters/resources.
+1. There are less decoder layers (a single decoder layer by default), and so has fewer parameters/resources than the standard T5.
 2. There is a separate decoder word embedding, with the decoder input ids being predefined constants.
-During fine-tuning, these constants are trained to effectively "prompt" the encoder to perform the necessary classification/regression tasks.
+During fine-tuning, the decoder embedding learns to use these constants as "prompts" to the encoder for the corresponding classification/regression tasks.
 3. There is a classification head on top of the decoder output.

 Research has shown that this model can be more efficient and usable over T5 and BERT for non-autoregressive tasks such as classification and regression.

+This model (the t5-base variant) can be found on the [HuggingFace model hub](https://huggingface.co/hackyon/enct5-base).

 ## Quickstart